FRO5401/5401-Scouting-App/.github/ISSUE_TEMPLATE/creation-request.md

 ---

-## Describe the change
+## Overview of the change
 A clear and concise description of what you want to happen.

 ## Specific Requirements
-The requirements that need to be met in order for this issue to be closed
+- The requirements that need to be met in order for this issue to be closed

+## Files that should be edited:
+- file.type

 ## Additional context
 Add any other context or screenshots about the feature request here.